partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Bonbon: Damn!
 Damn!
 No fair borrowing Prince Pup's powers, that's cheating!

-Momo: Barley is one of us, there's nothing "unfair" about it!
+Momo: Barkley is one of us, there's nothing "unfair" about it!
 He's our friend!

 Bonbon: You're friends with a dog?
 That's messed up-bon.
 Help me out here, bro.

 Bonbon: Sure, bro.
 Prince Wan?
 More like a servant.
 A pathetic stray mutt-bon.

-Earb: That's h-horrible...
+Muku: That's h-horrible...

 Momo: You guys!
 What do you think you're saying?!

 Bonbon: He's just telling it like it is-bon.

 Momo: ENOUGH!!!
-Barley is our very, very dear friend!
+Barkley is our very, very dear friend!

 Momo: *kicks bonbons into space*

 Bonbon: Shiiiiiii- We won't forget this-bonnnnnnnnnn....

-Momo: Barley, you ARE our best friend.
+Momo: Barkley, you ARE our best friend.

 Judy: Momo-chan!
-Which of us is your best friend, me or Barley!?
+Which of us is your best friend, me or Barkley!?

 Momo: Eh?
 Eh?